FAQs: CSLR

 ASIC’s Industry Funding Model is an ‘ex-post model’.
 This means that the regulatory costs for each subsector are calculated at the end of the financial year based on the actual reported regulatory costs we expend for each subsector.

 As required by law, the CSLR operator estimates the costs to fund the scheme during the upcoming levy period.
-The first levy period, from 2 April 2024 to 30 June 2024 is funded by Government.
+The first levy period, from 2 April 2024 to 30 June 2024 was funded by Government.
 The subsequent levy periods are funded by the four industry subsectors.
-The second levy period is for the 1 July 2024 to 1 July 2025.
 For each levy period the levy amount is based on the actuarial estimates of the number of claims expected to be paid during that period.

 Visit the CSLR website for more information about the scheme.